ajskateboarder/ajskateboarder.github.io/screenscraper/index.md

 ## Conclusion

 Not much to conclude here, but I can confirm this is a fast and safe approach to scraping content from sites with intensive JavaScript.
 It's quite memory-consuming though, as all screen-scraping tasks are.
-8GB won't suffice ;)
+8GB of RAM probably won't suffice ;)

 Through this approach and whatever specific things I needed, I was able to gather and process over 6 thousand reviews from 30 products in ~40 minutes on my quad-core, 32GB RAM machine.
 Yipee